Definition and Tips to Add Negative Keywords Successfully in AdWords

 negative keyword lists aren’t as effective as they could be.

-Knowing how negative keywords work and effect your performance is key to taking full advantage of negative keywords and reduce the time spent on the task.
-In this post I’ve listed all need to know information about negative keywords and more.
+Knowing how negative keywords work and affect your performance is key to taking full advantage of negative keywords and reduce the time spent on the task.
+In this post, I’ve listed all need to know information about negative keywords and more.

 The Functionality of Negative Keywords in AdWords

 A negative keyword is a word or phrase that allows you to filter out who your ads will be served to in the search results page.
 After you have decided that a term is irrelevant to your campaign, you can add that term as a negative keyword.
 Whenever someone searches on Google with that term included (depending on match types), Google will refrain from showing your ad.

 For instance.
 If you add the negative keyword job, then your ads will not show up for the following searches

 In other words, negative keywords work as a strainer, preventing your ads from being shown when irrelevant search queries are conducted and in the end benefit your entire campaign performance by three factors:

 1) Negative Keywords Lower your Overall Conversion Costs

 Negative keywords help your ads show for searchers who are actively looking for your product.
 In effect, by only focusing on clicks/keywords that are most likely to convert, you will lower your overall cost-per-conversion.